openharmony/third_party_cangjie_runtime/stdlib/doc/libs/std_en/sync/sync_package_api/sync_package_classes.md

 public func swap(val: UInt8, memoryOrder!: MemoryOrder): UInt8
 ```

-Function: Performs a swap operation using the memory ordering specified by `memoryOrder`, writing the value specified by parameter `val` to the atomic type and returning the previous value.
+Function: Performs a swap operation using the memory ordering specified by `memoryOrder` to write the value specified by parameter `val` to the atomic type and returns the value before the write.

 > **Note:**
 >